semgrep/semgrep-docs/docs/semgrep-ci/overview.md

 * Run Semgrep on a set schedule and time.
 * Trigger Semgrep to run on certain events, such as pull requests, (PR), merge requests (MR), and push events.
+* Set up CI jobs on PRs or MRs to scan only changes in files.
+This is called **diff-aware** scanning.
 * Scan with custom rules and rulesets.
 * Customize Semgrep to ignore irrelevant code files and folders, such as tests.